emsesp/docs/docs/FAQ.md

 ## How to Factory Reset EMS-ESP?

-If you have a GPIO Button configured (enabled by default on all BBQKees boards) pressing this has different actions:
+If you have a GPIO Button configured (enabled by default on all BBQKees boards) pressing this for 10 seconds and releasing will perform a factory reset.
+EMS-ESP will restart in Access Point mode.

-- _single press_: does nothing
-- _double press_: re-connects the WiFi
-- _hold for 10 seconds_ and release: performs a factory reset.
-EMS-ESP will restart in Access Point mode

 ## What is an EMS Telegrams?